Two Cops Dead in shooting near Jerusalem holy site: police

 However, the Palestinian Grand Mufti of Jerusalem, Mohammad Hussein, called on Palestinians to defy the shutdown.

+Jihad Alghul, a spokesperson for the al-Aqsa Mosque later told NBC News that Israeli police had detained Hussein near the site as he prayed alongside a number of other worshipers.

-A wave of Palestinian street attacks that began in 2015 has slowed but not stopped.
+A wave of Palestinian street attacks that began in 2015 has slowed but not stopped in recent months.
 At least 255 Palestinians and one Jordanian citizen have been killed since the violence began.

 Israel says at least 173 of those killed were carrying out attacks while others died in clashes and protests.
 Thirty-eight Israelis, two U.S. tourists and a British student have been killed in stabbings, shootings and car-rammings.